duckyfuz/treehouse/README.md

 />
 ```

-For me, the most useful feature of the UI Builder was undoubtedly the automatically generated forms.
-Since my app leveraged on Amplify DataStore, I was able to seamlessly map my form to an existing data model - all without having to deal with pesky state management or validation logic.
-I didn't need a single line of code to write input data to Amazon DynamoDB!
+Undoubtedly, the most valuable feature of the UI Builder for me was its automatically generated forms.
+As my app heavily relied on Amplify DataStore, I was thrilled to discover that I could effortlessly map my form to an existing data model, all without the need for complex state management or validation logic.
+The seamless integration allowed me to submit input data directly to Amazon DynamoDB without writing a single line of code!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690374750729/16fc4ca5-0d13-4365-bfa4-036cddc91d92.png align="center")

-While I certainly faced some difficulties with complicated components, I must admit that the UI Builder is certainly a godsend when creating static components.
-I created most of the homepage with only components created from Figma!
+While I certainly encountered some challenges while dealing with complicated components, I must admit that the UI Builder proved to be a godsend when it came to creating static components.
+Remarkably, I was able to create most of the homepage with only components generated from Figma!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690374373223/d0931206-769c-48c4-a978-1a181ba167ee.png align="center")